Need to make a simple egg substitute? It’s easier than you think.

 The Flax “egg” simple egg substitute

 The flax “egg” is a name given this mixture of ground flax seed and water.
-A few minutes after mixing these together, mysterious but wonderful components from the flax seed form a gel with the water.
+A few minutes after mixing the flax and water together, mysterious but wonderful components from the flax seed form a gel with the water.
 I say mysterious because, after browsing around on a number of websites, what I can tell you about what forms the gel is that flax seed is rich in soluble fiber.

 In baked goods, this flax-water gel acts very much like an egg does to leaven and bind the dough or batter.
 In a meat loaf, it adds body and fiber.
 If you let the flax meal-water mixture sit for 10 minutes or more, it will thicken impressively like this!

 In baking, the flax “egg” can be simpler to work with than a chicken egg.
 If you’ve run out of eggs but have a bag of Bob’s Red Mill ground flaxseed in the freezer (see note), it’s easy to just whisk up a batch.

 If you think your recipe might be too moist, just reduce the amount of water.
 In a recipe like my Apple-Apricot Fruit-Sweetened Muffins, notice you don’t add water as an ingredient, but rely on the moisture in the coconut milk to form the “egg”.
 The volume of a typical large egg is 1/4 cup, by the way.

 - You can’t fry the flax “egg” up like an omelet – or if you have done this, please let me know!!
 But there are pancake recipes that, with a few other ingredients, can be fried and stay together.

 - The flax “egg” does not add the albumin protein that an egg would, so hypoglycemics like me have to be careful of making a recipe too high in carbohydrate.